Samurai Cop

-Samurai Cop is a 1991 American direct-to-video action film written, coproduced and directed by Amir Shervan and starring Robert Z'Dar, Matt Hannon and Mark Frazer.
+Samurai Cop is a 1991 American direct-to-video action film written, co-produced, and directed by Amir Shervan and starring Robert Z'Dar, Matt Hannon, and Mark Frazer.
 It has attained a cult following.

 Plot

-When a renegade Japanese gang known as the Katana take control of the cocaine trade in Los Angeles, the LAPD transfer in a "samurai" policeman from the SDPD to help tackle the problem.
-Joe Marshall has been trained by the masters in Japan and "speaks fluent Japanese", but dresses like a commoner.

-An attempted bust meets with failure after a bizarre car chase leads to multiple deaths and the only witness burned and unable to testify.
-Katana boss Fujiyama orders the injured Katana member to be executed and his head displayed on a piano to remind all remaining Katana members of their code of silence.
-Joe and his partner Frank confront the Katana at the Carlos'n Charlie's restaurant on Sunset Boulevard and attempt to reprimand them into obeying the law.
-When that fails, Fujiyama's right-hand man Yamashita wages war in the parking lot, executing his own men who fail to subdue Joe and Frank, thus maintaining the code of silence.
+When a renegade Japanese gang known as the Katana takes control of the cocaine trade in Los Angeles, the Los Angeles Police Department transfers in Joe Marshall, a "samurai" policeman from the San Diego Police Department who has been "trained by the masters in Japan" and "speaks fluent Japanese".
+An attempted bust meets with failure after a bizarre car chase leads to multiple deaths, and the only witness is critically burned and unable to testify.
+Katana boss Fujiyama orders the injured Katana member to be executed and his head displayed on a piano to remind the Katana members of their code of silence.
+Joe and his partner, Frank Washington, confront the Katana at Carlos'n Charlie's on Sunset Boulevard and reprimand them for disobeying the law.
+When that fails, Fujiyama's right-hand man, Yamashita, wages war in the parking lot, executing his own men who fail to subdue Joe and Frank.

-Joe eventually seduces Fujiyama's girlfriend Jennifer and they become intimate while several of his police comrades are tortured and killed by the Katana gang who are looking for him, and Fujiyama kidnaps Jennifer out of revenge.
-Unable to contain his anger any longer, commanding officer Captain Rohmer sanctions an assassination of every single Katana gang member.
-Joe and Frank head to Fujiyama's compound and gun down every living person and a final sword battle between Joe and Yamashita ends the Katanas' reign of terror.
+Joe seduces Fujiyama's gun moll, Jennifer, and they become intimate while several of his police comrades are tortured and killed by the Katana gang.
+Fujiyama kidnaps Jennifer and tortures her to extract information about Joe.
+Unable to contain his anger any longer, Captain Rohmer of the LAPD sanctions the assassination of every single Katana member.
+Joe and Frank head to Fujiyama's compound and gun down every living person, and a final sword battle between Joe and Yamashita ends the Katanas' reign of terror.
 At the end, Joe and Jennifer embrace again on the beach.